FHTW-HWSE2/bank-teissl_A_BankProject/Meetings.md

 To do's:
-- Adapt issues based on new requirements
+- adapt issues based on new requirements
 - implement new Issues
 - use Cmock in tests
 - finish layers fixes (Assets file to data folder)
 - finish project setup (Build with CMake)
+- adjust input validations (phone number, email, ???)